-- It is very important that installation be started straight and square. - · Carefully select boards.
-As needed, cut boards that appear different or move them to a less visible location. - Align first board tongue side with starting (A) line, grooved side facing starting wall; leave 1/4" (6 mm) gap from right side (E) wall which is perpendicular to starting line.
-Drill and nail board vertically (a) as close to wall as possible to hide nail heads when baseboards and quarter rounds 1 are in place.
+- It is very important that installation be started straight and square. - Carefully select boards.
+As needed, cut boards that appear different or move them to a less visible location - Align first board tongue side with starting line, grooved side facing starting wall; leave 1/4" (6 mm) gap from right side wall which is perpendicular to starting line.
+Drill and nail board vertically sa close to wall as possible to hide nail heads when baseboards and quarter rounds are in place.
 Install subsequent boards from right to left until ready to trim row end board. - To minimize trim waste, select board long enough for row end, so that remaining trimmed end may be used to start subsequent row.
-Leave 1/4" (6 mm) gap at end of each row (E). - First board of second row must be at least 6" (150 mm) shorter or longer than that of first row.
+Leave 1/4" (6 mm) gap at end of each row. - First board of second row must be at least 6" (150 mm) shorter or longer than that of first row.
 Cross joints must be staggered by at least 6" (150 mm) from one row to the next.
-Avoid lining the joints up or having them follow too regular a pattern (Illustration #4). - Since wall proximity prohibits use of stapler, use finishing nails approximately every 4" (100 mm) alongside tongue (1) for first few rows, and punch nail heads down. - Subsequent rows must be installed the same way, using the stapler.
-Staple boards every 4 to 6" (100 to 150 mm), and must have a fastener (staple) between 2 and 3" (50 and 75 mm) on the ends of each board. - Because of wall proximity, installation of last 4 or 5 rows is identical to installation of first few rows.
-You might have to rip-saw last row of boards to leave required 1/4" (6 mm) gap B alongside finishing wall.
+Avoid lining the joints up or having them follow too regular a pattern (illustration #4). - Since wall proximity prohibits use of stapler, use finishing nails approximately every 4" (100 mm) alongside tongue for first few rows, and punch nail heads down. - Subsequent rows must be installed the same way, using the stapler.
+Staple boards every 4 to 6" (100 to 150 mm), and must have a fastener (staple) between 2 and 3" (50 and 75 mm) on the ends of each board.